TechDufus/openkanban/ARCHITECTURE.md

 ## System Overview

-Agent Board is a TUI application built with Go and Bubbletea that orchestrates AI coding agents across multiple isolated development environments.
+OpenKanban is a TUI application built with Go and Bubbletea that orchestrates AI coding agents across multiple isolated development environments.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         Agent Board TUI                          │
+│                       OpenKanban TUI                             │
 │  ┌─────────────┐  ┌─────────────┐  ┌─────────────┐              │
 │  │   Backlog   │  │ In Progress │  │    Done     │              │
 │  │  ┌───────┐  │  │  ┌───────┐  │  │  ┌───────┐  │              │